Adrien Robinson

-Adrien Robinson (born September 23, 1988) is a former American football tight end.
-He was drafted in the 4th round (127th overall) in the 2012 NFL Draft by the New York Giants.
-Born in Indianapolis, Indiana, Robinson played football at Warren Central High School, winning the state championship in all of his four seasons, and played football in college for the Cincinnati Bearcats from 2008 to 2011.
+Adrien Robinson (born September 23, 1988) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was selected in the fourth round (127th overall) in the 2012 NFL draft by the New York Giants.
+Born in Indianapolis, Indiana, Robinson played football at Warren Central High School, winning the state championship in all of his four seasons.
+He played college football for the Cincinnati Bearcats from 2008 to 2011.

 Professional career

 New York Giants

 On May 8, 2012, Robinson agreed to terms on a four-year contract worth $2.48 million with a $385,652 signing bonus.

 On November 23, 2014, Robinson caught his first touchdown pass as an NFL player, a 1-yard bootleg pass by Eli Manning, against the Dallas Cowboys.

 On September 5, 2015, he was waived by the Giants.

 New York Jets

 Robinson signed a reserve/future contract with the New York Jets on January 11, 2016.

 On May 9, 2016, Robinson was released.